 Following lunch in an old restored freezing-house by the sea, we continue exploring the Vatnsnes Peninsula whose shores blend wild coastline with fertile grazing land for horses and sheep.
 On clear days the west side of the peninsula has spectacular views out over the bay towards the needle-sharp peaks of the Strandir Coast.
 Time permitting, we may also view seal colonies at close range**, and Hvítserkur – a striking 15-metre high basalt stack rearing up from the waves.
 The rock has two holes at the base which give it the appearance of a dragon who is drinking. (** The walk to Seal Colony takes about 35 minutes each way).

-Tonight we stay at Gauksmýri Lodge, a horse riding centre located on the Vatnsnes Peninsula.
+We end the day with a visit to Gauksmýri Lodge, a horse riding centre located on the Vatnsnes Peninsula.
 Here we witness a display of horsemanship and learn the history of the Icelandic Horse and its extra – fifth – gait called the Tolt.
 The history of the Icelandic horse can be traced back to Iceland’s settlement in the late 9th century.
 Viking settlers brought with them their best horses, most of which were from Germanic stock.
 The Icelandic horse was renowned in Norse mythology.
 Several Norse gods owned horses that played major parts in their myths.
 The most famous of these was Sleipnir, the eight-footed pacer.
 The influence of the Norse myths can still be seen in Icelandic horsemanship, as many modern riding clubs bear names of mythical horses, as do several horses.
 According to the Icelandic Sagas, horses played a vital role in warfare.
-(Overnight Gauksmýri Lodge) BLD
+(Overnight Hotel Laugarbakki) BLD

 Siglufjörður - 1 night

-Day 5: Wednesday 26 June, Gauksmýri – Blönduós – Varmahlið – Hólar – Siglufjörður
+Day 5: Wednesday 26 June, Vatnsnes Peninsula – Blönduós – Varmahlið – Hólar – Siglufjörður

 - Textílsetur Islands (The Icelandic Textile Centre), Blönduós